adeynes/parsecmd/README.md

 # parsecmd

 **parsecmd** is a powerful virion for parsing commands in PocketMine-MP.
-It parses argument lists and tags (much like shell flags) into a data structure that can be easily queries.
+It parses argument lists and tags (much like shell flags) into a data structure that can be easily queries.<br>
 *Upcoming feature: UI generation*

 Throughout this README, our example command will be `/rawtell`, which sends a message, popup, or title to a player without the `[Steve -> Alex]` introduction.
 The usage is `/rawtell <player> <message> [-nomessage] [-popup] [-title] [-password <password>]`.
 By default, the command sends a chat message.
 The `nomessage` tag does not send the message through chat.
 The `popup` tag sends a popup.
 The `title` tag sends a title.
 The `password` tag accepts a 3-argument password.
 The correct password is `bush baked beans`.
 If the given password matches, the specified player will receive a special message.

 ### The `PCMDCommand` class
-The `PCMDCommand` class extends `pocketmine\command\Command` and reduces boilerplate code for command classes.
+The `PCMDCommand` class extends `pocketmine\command\Command` and reduces boilerplate code for command classes.<br>
 The `execute()` method is implemented and does permission testing and verifies that at least a minimum specified amount of arguments is supplied.
 It should not be overridden; instead, write your code in `_execute()`.

 #### `Constructor`